smartemission/smartemission/docs/platform/administration.rst

 Admin UI
 ========

 There is a simple admin UI for several tasks and inpections.
-The URL can be found via the SE Platform website (<data|test>.smartemission.nl).
+The Admin URL can be found via the "Links" entry SE Platform website (<data|test>.smartemission.nl).

 Monitoring
 ==========